 Genomic medicine has the capacity to revolutionize clinical practice.
 The mapping of the human genome has created new opportunities for genetic tests to predict, prevent and treat disease.
-Tests such as BRCA 1 and 2 for breast cancer and HNPPC testing for colorectal cancer can assess disease risk and guide screening and preventive measures.
+Tests for breast cancer and for hereditary forms of colorectal cancer can assess disease risk and guide screening and preventive measures.
 Other tests can predict optimal chemotherapy regimens, or predict the likelihood of drug response or toxicities and avoid exposing patients to ineffective or overly toxic regimens.
-There are many other examples of clinically useful information available through newly developed genetic tests.

-The NHGRI hopes to serve as a resource for advancing genomic medicine by assisting all types of payers in their efforts to evaluate emerging genetic tests for reimbursement, and by promoting research into the health benefit and cost-effectiveness of genetic testing.
+Moreover, payers are having trouble keeping up with the volume of new genetic and next-generation sequencing tests that are coming onto the market.
+Additionally, there is a lack of extensive data evaluating the economics of genetic testing.
+This makes it even more difficult to evaluate which tests should be covered and under what circumstances they should be covered.
+NHGRI hopes to serve as a resource for advancing genomic medicine by assisting all types of payers in their efforts to evaluate emerging genetic tests for reimbursement, and by promoting research into the health benefit and cost-effectiveness of genetic testing.

 There are several reports created by policy and scientific experts seeking to advise Federal agencies on how to reimburse for genetic tests: